MemeEngineer/fishRmen/README.md

 Phase 1 of the Flatiron Coding Bootcamp

 We are tasked with creating our first web application.
-Our web app is a cross between Tinder X Fish.
+Our web app is a cross between Instagram X Fish.

 Choosing to use an API from https://www.fishwatch.gov/developers